maelfabien/DataVisualization/README.md

 ## II.
 Exploration

-To set the context, there are several visualizations that we present in this section : https://infoviz.onrender.com/?all=The+Data
+To allow the user to explore the data and understand the context, there are several visualizations that we present in this section : https://infoviz.onrender.com/?all=The+Data

 - Age of the victime and Number of accidents per day in France :